- Town Government

-Recent Updates - Draft Historic Preservation Plan Available
+Recent Updates - Davidson Historic Preservation Plan Adopted

 The Town of Davidson continues to explore the expansion of its local historic district, with a goal of preserving and protecting more historically significant structures.
 The current local historic district includes the two to three blocks that comprise downtown, parts of the historic college campus, and extends to North Main Street.
 While a large portion of "old" Davidson is located within a National Register District, it is the smaller local historic district which contains the legal provisions to protect historic properties and guide historically sensitive repairs and construction within its boundaries.